Skip to main content

 The primary architects of your skin’s structural integrity and youthful appearance are hormones, particularly estrogen, progesterone, and testosterone.
 Estrogen is a powerful signaling molecule that directly instructs skin cells, known as fibroblasts, to produce collagen and elastin.
 Collagen provides the foundational scaffolding for your skin, giving it strength and structure, while elastin allows it to stretch and return to its original shape.

-As estrogen levels decline, particularly during and menopause, this directive weakens.
+As estrogen levels decline, particularly during perimenopause and menopause, this directive weakens.
 The result is a quantifiable decrease in collagen production, leading to thinner, less resilient skin.

 The Central Command System